Why you should use a

 Okay, the agent gave you their schpeal

-and got you to sign their exclusive buyer agency agreement.
+and got you to sign their buyer agency agreement.

 You now feel confident thinking your best interests will

 be represented.
 Is that really true?
 What if your so-called

 buyer agent gets you interested in a specific

 property listed by their real estate office and you want

 to look at it?
 Will your buyer agent still represent you?

 BEWARE: Some agents may "bait"

 you telling you they will be your Buyer's Agent, and then

 to a Transaction Broker Relationship as a Dual Agent, which